nasa/cumulus/example/docker/README.md

 ## `hello_world`

-`hello_world` is a simple docker image currently used for testing the `FargateHelloWorld` workflow.
+`hello_world` is a simple docker image currently used for testing the `HelloWorldOnDemandWorkflow` workflow.

 Below are instructions for how to build and push this docker image to AWS ECR.